maus-me/woopEssentials/README.md

   "ChannelId": 0,
   // Discord GuildID to link all discord features to "GuildId": 0,
+  // if true only the user that uses a discord slashcommand will see the response from the bot "UseEphermalCmdResponse": true,

   // text displayed when using /serverinfo
   // example value: "This is a Info message"